Language Learning Centre

-The Language Learning Centre (in Māori: Te Pūtahi Reo) is a self access language learning center that offers resources and facilities for those learning languages at Victoria University of Wellington.
+The Language Learning Centre (in Māori: Te Pūtahi Reo) was a self-access language learning centre that offered resources and facilities for those learning languages at Victoria University of Wellington.

 Facilities

-Occupying the whole of the von Zedlitz building, the Centre comprises language laboratories, themed group study rooms, a computer suite as well as a self-access library that includes graded readers, films, self-study courses, textbooks and board games for all ten languages taught at Victoria (English, Māori, New Zealand Sign Language, French, Chinese, German, Italian, Japanese, Samoan and Spanish) as well as dozens of others.
+Once occupying the whole of the von Zedlitz building, the Centre comprised language laboratories, themed group study rooms, a computer suite as well as a self-access library that includes graded readers, films, self-study courses, textbooks and board games for all ten languages taught at Victoria (English, Māori, New Zealand Sign Language, French, Chinese, German, Italian, Japanese, Samoan and Spanish) as well as dozens of others.
 Recognising a lack of language learning resources for many Pacific languages it worked with local native speakers to launch an online platform for languages such as Māori, Samoan and Cook Islands Māori.
-The language laboratories within the Centre are equipped for teaching New Zealand Sign Language in addition to spoken languages.
+The language laboratories within the Centre were equipped for teaching New Zealand Sign Language in addition to spoken languages.

 Language Buddy Programme

-The Centre runs a Tandem Language Learning programme which allows students to work with a native speaker of their target language improving their conversation skills as well as learn about their counterpart's culture.
+The Centre ran a Tandem Language Learning programme which allows students to work with a native speaker of their target language improving their conversation skills as well as learn about their counterpart's culture.